NeuroDesk/neurocontainers/README.md

-# Sub-containers for VNM
+# Automatic Container building and testing

-The containers can for be used in combination with our transparent singularity or neurodesk tool, that wraps the executables inside a container to make them easily available for pipelines: https://github.com/NeuroDesk/transparent-singularity/ https://github.com/NeuroDesk/neurodesk/
+The containers can for be used in combination with our transparent singularity or neurodesk tool, that wrap the executables inside a container to make them easily available for pipelines: https://github.com/NeuroDesk/transparent-singularity/ https://github.com/NeuroDesk/neurodesk/

 The containers are hosted on dockerhub (https://hub.docker.com/orgs/vnmd/repositories)

-The build scripts need to be executed in bash (WSL for windows will work).

 ## currently available tools
 ```